Gord Hunter

 With the creation of the new city of Ottawa, in 2000, Hunter ran to represent the Knoxdale-Merivale ward, and easily won election against an anti-development activist.
 In the 2003 municipal election, he was re-elected with 84% of the vote.

 Hunter was opposed to the city's O-Train light-rail expansion which would have linked Barrhaven South to downtown in 2009, before it was cancelled by City Council on December 14, 2006.
 Hunter expressed concerns about high costs on the project as well as the ridership.
 On December 8, 2006, Hunter voted against a plan that would have truncated only the downtown segment of the proposal and later introduced another vote to topple the complete project which failed.
 On December 14, 2006, after Mayor Larry O'Brien decided to vote against the project, Hunter voted for the cancellation of the project.

-Meanwhile, on Feb.
-22, 2007, on CFRA's "The Lunch Bunch", Hunter said he may have accepted a campaign contribution from the Siemens/PCL consortium (Ottawa LRT Corporation)..

 Gord Hunter was also criticized for the appearance of a conflict of interest for having accepted a free corporate box seat at the 2007 Stanley Cup NHL hockey playoff game (Senators v.s.
 Anaheim Ducks) at Scotiabank Place from Waste Management Services—a company that the City does business with.
 (Ottawa Sun, June 11, 2007).
 The City of Ottawa Policy states: "employees must not accept, directly or indirectly, any gifts, hospitality or other benefits that are offered by persons, groups or organizations having dealings with the city."
 However, other than addressing corruption, the provincial Municipal Act does not prohibit councillors from accepting such gifts.

 It was revealed in a report of the City of Ottawa's 2007 office budget spending by city councillors that Gord Hunter spent the least.
 According to the Ottawa Sun (April 1, 2008): "The most frugal on the list is always Knoxdale-Merivale Coun.
 Gord Hunter and 2007 was no exception.
 Hunter only spent $11,862 of his budget, saving taxpayers more than $24,000."